English Café at Otemon（E-CO）

 In addition to the workshop program, E-CO also supports the Exchange Study Abroad program.
 Students on this demanding course take two Academic English classes per week with an E-CO teacher.
 This course also has a self-directed learning component, run by E-CO’s learning advisor.

 E-CO has three full-time staff members:

 Katherine is from Leeds in the UK.
 She has over 15 years’ experience of teaching English, and a Masters degree in TESOL from the University of Leeds.
 She has nearly 10 years’ experience working as a Learning Advisor, first at the Self-Access Learning Centre at Kanda University of International Studies, and now at Otemon Gakuin University.

 In addition to her role as Program Director of E-CO, Katherine runs the Learning Advisory service, offering one-to-one consultations with students about their English learning needs.
 As a learning advisor, her aim is to develop self-directed learning skills so students can learn English in an effective way, by identifying and prioritizing their needs, then selecting and evaluating appropriate learning materials and learning strategies for their goals.

 Ayako Ueda is from Ibaraki in Osaka.
 She lived and worked in Melbourne, Australia, for six years in total, working in a local cafe and at a telecommunications company.
 In her free time she likes watching movies and traveling, and she's a coffeeholic!

 Ayako is in charge of administrative matters at E-CO, and provides a welcoming and reassuring presence at the E-CO counter.

 Hi, my name is Kris Romanoff.
 I'm from Christchurch, New Zealand.
-I have been living and working in Japan for nine years.
+I have been living and working in Japan for eleven years.
 In my free time I enjoy listening to music, reading books, and watching movies and TV.
 I hope to see you in E-CO! coffeeholic!

 E-CO student volunteer group (E-CO-to)